puchka/malagasy-web-list/README.md

 Malagasy Web list
 ===================

-Repository containing the list websites written in Malagasy language.
+Repository containing the list of websites written in Malagasy language.

 The initial purpose is to make a list to be crawled in a future project for building a corpus for Malagasy words, phrases and documents.